 Once you complete testing your gNB equipment and network in the lab, you need to test in the field across different conditions using mobile devices.

 Measure, analyze, and visualize the quality and capacity of your sub-6 GHz or mmWave gNB using Keysight's Nemo Outdoor drive test solution or Nemo Handy measurement tool.
 Nemo tools offer the widest range of 5G NR key performance indicators (KPIs).
 Nemo Outdoor supports Qualcomm, Samsung, and HiSilicon chipsets.
 Nemo Handy works on Android smartphones using Qualcomm or Samsung chipsets.
 Visualize and analyze 5G-specific technologies such as beamforming and massive MIMO using Nemo postprocessing tools and get to market faster.

 Generate Massive Amounts of 5G Traffic

-Accurately simulate the latest 4G and 5G network traffic — web, video, voice, storage, security, and other protocols — to evaluate your cellular network equipment and infrastructure.
+Accurately simulate the latest 4G and 5G network traffic — web, video, voice, storage, security, and other protocols — to evaluate your cellular network equipment and validate network performance.
 Create realistic traffic flows, including the latest application protocols, SSL security features, and diverse user behaviors — to properly evaluate user quality of experience (QoE) and quality of service (QoS).
 Stress-test your network and determine what happens in the most challenging 5G scenarios with different levels and types of load and stress, for optimal network validation.